UniversityOfHelsinkiCS/oodikone/README.md

 Install postgresql:
 https://www.postgresql.org/download/

-Then create user tkt_oodi and database tk_oodi from dump.sql file.
+Then create user tkt_oodi and database tk_oodi from dump.sql file by following these steps:

 Run: